av-savchenko/face-emotion-recognition/README.md

 Please note, that we report the accuracies for AFEW and VGAF only on the subsets, in which MTCNN detects facial regions.
 The code contains also computation of overall accuracy on the complete testing set, which is slightly lower due to the absence of faces or failed face detection.

 ## Usage
-Special [python packages](python-package) were prepared to simplify the usage of our models for face expression recognition and extraction of visual emotional embeddings.
-It can be installed via pip:
+Special python packages [hsemotion](https://github.com/HSE-asavchenko/hsemotion) and [hsemotion_onnx](https://github.com/HSE-asavchenko/hsemotion_onnx) were prepared to simplify the usage of our models for face expression recognition and extraction of visual emotional embeddings.
+They can be installed via pip:
 ```
     pip install hsemotion
+    pip install hsemotion_onnx
 ```

 In order to run our code on the datasets, please prepare them firstly using our TensorFlow notebooks: [train_emotions.ipynb](src/affectnet/train_emotions.ipynb), [AFEW_train.ipynb](src/AFEW_train.ipynb) and [VGAF_train.ipynb](src/VGAF_train.ipynb).